Mondo Topless: Reception

 Author Jimmy McDonogh later wrote, "How is this movie to be taken?
 An intense magnification of a completely negative sexual mythology?
 Or only a frenetic drone, an unrelenting meditation on nothingness best put into words by Pat Barringer, the dancer on the electrical tower: 'All that you're doing is a dance it has no meaning whatsoever...'"

 Roger Ebert wrote Mondo Topless "is in some ways quite an interesting film, especially for the light it sheds on Meyer's attitude to his big-busted actresses" which mostly features "topless dancers in incongruous situations...
 The film's real interest is in its sound track, which consists of tape-recorded interviews with the dancers.
 They talk about the hazards and advantages of having large bosoms.
 There seems to be something subtly sadistic going on here; Meyer is simultaneously photographing the girls because of their dimensions, and recording them as they complain about their problems ('I have to have my bras custom-made').
 This sets up a kind of psychological Mobius strip, and the encounter between the visuals and the words in Mondo Topless creates the kind of documentary tension Larry Rivers was going for in Tits."

+Filmink noted the film "intersperses a LOT of footage of topless dancing with surprisingly interesting first-person accounts of their work and life and makes one wish Meyer had made more documentaries in his career."

 Police raided a cinema in Cincinnati where the film was being screened.